 In accordance with approved IACUC policy (Missouri State University Animal Care and Use Manual) certain categories of significant changes described, below, may be handled administratively according to IACUC-reviewed and approved policies in consultation with the University Attending Veterinarian (AV).
 The Attending Veterinarian is not conducting Designated Member Review but is serving as a subject matter expert to verify that compliance with the IACUC-reviewed and -approved policy is appropriate for the animals in this circumstance.
 VVC consultation is recorded as a protocol amendment and reported to IACUC at each official meeting.
-The Attending Veterinarian may refer any request to the IACUC for review for any reason and must refer any request that does not meet the parameters of the IACUC-reviewed and -approved policies in the parameters of the IACUC-reviewed and -approved policies in the parameters of the IACUC-reviewed and -approved policies.
+The Attending Veterinarian may refer any request to the IACUC for review for any reason and must refer any request that does not meet the parameters of the IACUC-reviewed and -approved policies.
 These include changes in: